opencadc/storage-inventory/cadc-storage-adapter-swift/README.md

 |org.opencadc.inventory.storage.swift.SwiftStorageAdapter|stores files with opaque keys via OpenStack SWIFT API|

 This class name will be used to configure critwall, minoc, and tantar at a CEPH storage site.
-There are currently no configuation options that would differ when using this adapter with different tools at a storage site, so the configuration file (see below) should be identifical.
+There are currently no configuration options that would differ when using this adapter with different tools at a storage site, so the configuration file (see below) should be identifical.

 ### cadc-storage-adapter-swift.properties